There is additional information for supervisors here:

 This rule does not apply to the project, for the simple reason that only the Board of Examiners is allowed to judge "good reason" for a significant piece of work such as the project.
 If you do submit late (which is not recommended, as the penalty for this is high), we use the University's "penalty" scheme.
-In certain cases, where evidence of special circumstances is presented to the Board of Examiners, the penalty might then be waived.
+In certain cases, where convincing evidence of special circumstances is presented to the Board of Examiners, the penalty might be waived.

 Projects are marked according to the following classifications, which relate to the above criteria:

 You are strongly advised to use only supported software, be it programming languages, editors, graphics packages, windowing systems, etc. Where a project requires the purchase of materials of any form, including software, the necessary purchase should be negotiated in good time with the project supervisor and the project coordinator.

-Your interim reports is read by your supervisor, who will give written or verbal feedback.
+Your interim report is read by your supervisor, who will give written or verbal feedback.

 To further broaden involvement in projects, students are divided into small groups which meet to discuss progress, with supervisors in attendance.
 Project groups meet at three times in the year:

 One of the supervisors in the group is assigned to act as convener.
 Group meetings may also be attended by the project coordinator.
 Your attendance is obligatory.
 At each meeting, you will give a talk describing your progress on project work and your future plans.
 Your talk should take 10 minutes, plus 5 minutes for questions.

 More detailed guidelines are circulated in advance of each meeting.
 Your supervisor should assist you in preparing for project group meetings.
 The group convenor transmits individual feedback to you and to the project coordinator, after discussion with the supervisors, following the meeting.

 The purpose of this system is: